 Pickling Using a Vinegar Brine - Using a basic mixture of vinegar, water & salt creates a brine that food can be pickled in.
 This option encompasses a variety of sub-methods, and often uses home canning techniques such as the water bath canning method.
 The main distinction here is that foods that are pickled in a vinegar brine are not considered fermented.
 Making pickles with the vinegar brine method uses the water bath canning method.
 See our water bath canning video workshop and our must-have list of canning supplies for more info.
 See our article all about the vinegar-brine method.

 Pickling by Natural Fermentation - For foods with a high water content, pickling can be achieved by simply salting the produce to draw the water out to create a brine.
 This method is common for making foods like sauerkraut, and is referred to as natural or ‘wild’ fermentation.
 Fermented pickles are proven to contain healthy probiotics and other beneficial live bacteria that do not exist in vinegar-brined pickles.
-Making pickles by natural fermentation requires some kind of fermentation vessel, such as pickling crock or a fermentation kit like the Perfect Pickler.
+Making pickles by natural fermentation requires some kind of fermentation vessel, such as a pickling crock or a fermentation kit like the Perfect Pickler.
 Check out our fermented garlic dill cucumber pickles recipe to see it in action.

 Fermented pickles are considered a type of ‘pickle’, while vinegar-brine pickles are not considered ‘fermented’.
 For instance, fermented cabbage (known as Sauerkraut) is considered ‘pickled’; however, regular old vinegar-brined dills are not considered ‘fermented’.